-- Polyvalent Positive Control (PL.040): One dropper bottle containing 2 ml of ready to use polyvalent antigens extracted from inactivated streptococci of Lancefield groups A, B, C, D, F and G. The antigens are suspended in a buffer containing 0.098% sodium azide as preservative. - Extraction Reagent 1(PL.037): One dropper bottle containing 3.2 ml of the reagent with 0.098% sodium azide as a preservative. - Extraction Reagent 2 (PL.038): One dropper bottle containing 3.2 ml of extraction reagent 2.

-Extraction Reagent 3 (PL.039): Two dropper bottles each containing 8 ml of the reagent with 0.098% sodium azide as a preservative.
+- Extraction Reagent 1 (PL.047): One dropper bottle containing 8.0 ml of the modified extraction reagent with 0.098% sodium azide as a preservative. - Extraction Reagent 2 (PL.048): One dropper bottle containing 8.0 ml of the modified extraction reagent. - Extraction Reagent 3 (PL.049): One dropper bottle containing 8.0 ml of the modified extraction reagent with 0.098% sodium azide as a preservative. - Instructions for use